 Roland Marsh was appointed keeper in 1963 and served until 1967, when the light, which had been powered by batteries, was attached to the local power grid.
 The Coast Guard discontinued the light in 1993.
 During the winter of 1995-1996, a storm undercut the concrete retaining wall near the lighthouse, causing the wall to collapse.
 The tower was in danger of being lost until Anita Murphy, and Ronald MacBurnie, whose family had minded the light for fifty years, led a community group in purchasing the lighthouse and moving it to Sand Point Beach Campground.

-In 2008, the Sand Point Beach Campground was sold at auction, after the owner defaulted on a loan, and the lighthouse had to be moved yet again.
-Its caretakers, the Five Islands Lighthouse Preservation Society, struggled over the summer to raise $5,000 for the move, and the lowest bid for the job came in around $15,000.
+In 2008, Sand Point Beach Campground was sold at auction, after the owner defaulted on a loan, and the lighthouse had to be moved yet again.
+Its caretakers, the Five Islands Lighthouse Preservation Society, struggled over the summer to raise $5,000 for the move, and then the lowest bid for the job came in around $15,000.
 Undaunted, the society convinced the Colchester County council to help finance the cost if no other source of revenue could be found.